a

 API Keys

 API keys are a simple and commonly used authentication method in RESTful APIs.
 An API key is a long alphanumeric string unique identifier for a client or application accessing an API.
 It is often sent as a parameter or included in the request headers.
-Here’s an overview of how API key authentication works in REST API:
+Here’s an overview of how API key authentication works in REST API (see it implemented in our Oakland Crimewatch API dashboard tutorial):

 1. Obtaining API Key: Developers or clients request an API key from the API provider.
 This is usually done through a developer portal or some registration process.